A universal characterization of higher algebraic K-theory: Spectral categories and stable -categories

 \subsection{Compact objects and compactly-generated $\i$-categories}

 The categorical data which serves as the input to algebraic $K$-theory is typically obtained as the objects in a larger ambient category (with weak equivalences and extension sequences) that satisfy some sort of ``smallness'' condition; e.g., the perfect complexes as a subcategory of all complexes.
-A key insight initially codified by Thomason-Trobaugh \cite{TT} and subsequently elaborated upon by Neeman \cite{Neeman} is that this example is generic, and the typical situation involves working with the {\em compact objects} in some model of a triangulated category, which is generated under homotopy colimits by those compact objects.
-Thus, we systematically regard the small stable idempotent-complete $\i$-categories that are the domain of the algebraic $K$-theory functor as arising as the compact objects in a larger category.
+A key insight initially codified by Thomason-Trobaugh \cite{TT} and subsequently elaborated upon by Neeman \cite{Neeman} is that this example is generic in algebraic $K$-theory, and the typical situation involves working with the {\em compact objects} in some model of a triangulated category, which is generated under homotopy colimits by those compact objects.
+Thus, we will systematically regard the small stable idempotent-complete $\i$-categories that are the domain of the algebraic $K$-theory functor as arising as the compact objects in a larger category.

+This notion of looking at large categories which are in some sense determined by the compact objects is axiomatized in category theory with the formalism of {\em accessible} and {\em locally presentable} categories, introduced by Makkai and Par\'{e}~\cite{MakkaiPare} and further developed by Ad\'{a}mek and Rosick\'{y}~\cite{AdamekRosicky}.
+This theory was integrated into homotopy theory in Jeff Smith's theory of combinatorial model categories and developed further in this context in the seminal work of Dugger~\cite{Dugger}.

-This notion of looking at large categories which are in some sense determined by the compact objects forms the basis for Lurie's theory of {\em presentable $\i$-categories}, which is the analogue in the $\i$-category setting of the homotopy theories encoded by presentable combinatorial model category structures (see also Simpson's related work in the context of Segal spaces \cite{Simpson}).
-In addition to Lurie's work, the paper of Ben-Zvi, Francis, and Nadler \cite{BFN} provides an excellent expos\`{e} of this theory in the context of the study of geometric function theory from a perspective with its origin in Thomason-Trobaugh; we refer the interested reader to sections 2 and 4.1 of that paper.
+A version of this theory forms the basis for Lurie's theory of {\em presentable $\i$-categories}, which is the analogue in the $\i$-category setting of the homotopy theories encoded by presentable combinatorial model category structures (see also Simpson's related work in the context of Segal spaces \cite{Simpson}).
+We use this approach to handle the set-theoretic issues that arise in our work, along the lines described in \cite[1.2.15, 5.4.1]{HTT}.
+As indicated in remark~\ref{rem:spectralcard}, it is also possible to handle some of the set-theoretic technicalities that arise (i.e., in the context of the Yoneda lemma) by explicit size bounds.

+This framework is related to Grothendieck's universe formalization, allowing us to handle small and large $\i$-categories on similar grounds.
+In particular, \cite[\S 5]{HTT} has extensive discussion of the interaction of the Yoneda embeddings (which arise pervasively in this context) with set-theoretic concerns.
+In addition to Lurie's work, the paper of Ben-Zvi, Francis, and Nadler \cite{BFN} provides a nice expos\'{e} of this theory in the context of the study of geometric function theory from a perspective with its origin in Thomason-Trobaugh, and we refer the interested reader to sections 2 and 4.1 of that paper.